Take Your Car Camping Game to the Next Level

 Multi-Functional is Key

 If you’re taking something camping, it should be a necessity and if it can serve more than one purpose, all the better.
 Silipints are the perfect addition to your camp gear.
-With one single cup, you can do the following:
+Silipint drinkware and tablewear are versatile, unbreakable and super easy to clean.
+Simply rinse out your Silipint and wipe clean, stuck on messes are a thing of the past.

-- •Melt butter over the campfire (seriously, just not in direct flame)
+- Melt butter over the campfire in the compact 8oz Half Pint (just not in direct flame)

-- •Use your Silipint as a hot pad to securely grab pot handles
+- Use your flexible silicone pint glass as a hot pad to securely grab pot handles

 A Little Pre-Prep Will Save the Day